Back to list

 Communication networks

-Communication networks, including 5G, provide the fast, reliable connectivity needed for smart cities.
-They facilitate the massive transfer of data between systems and enable urban services to operate efficiently.
-This connectivity is essential for optimizing and managing public services in real time.
+The development of communication networks, including 5G, ensures the fast and reliable connectivity required for smart cities.
+Today, free Wi-Fi is becoming increasingly widespread in urban areas, facilitating the massive transfer of data between systems and enabling urban services to operate efficiently.
+This connectivity is essential for the optimization and management of public services in real time.
+The data collected enables administrators of these connected cities to better meet the expectations of their citizens by using AI tools to make strategic decisions.

 AI and Big Data

-Edge data centers have enabled AI and Big Data to play a central role in analyzing the massive amounts of data collected by IoT devices.
-Indeed, Edge data centers are closer to end-users.
-This enables highly granular AI analysis of, for example, street lighting or traffic monitoring, while improving the coordination of emergency services.
+Artificial intelligence and Big Data play a central role in analyzing the vast amounts of data collected by IoT devices.
+The advent of edge data centers makes it easier to adapt tools to better understand and improve the services provided by the city.
 These technologies enable us to anticipate citizens' needs, optimize resources, and make more informed decisions to improve urban services.
 They are essential for growth and innovation in the development of smart cities.

 Utilities in a connected city